loomio/loomio_help/content/about/_index.md

 **The Loomio Co-operative exists to create a world where it’s easy for anyone to participate in decisions that affect them**

 With the right collaborative process, groups generate better ideas, decisions and actions than any individual would by themselves.
-The Loomio Co-operative aims to break down the barriers to participation in decision-making at every level: in neighbourhoods, community organisations, businesses, social movements, and local and national governance.
+The Loomio Co-operative aims to break down the barriers to participation in decision-making at every level: in neighbourhoods, community organizations, businesses, social movements, and local and national governance.

 **Co-operative social enterprise**